andyarensman/Hiker-Tracker/README.md

 <a id="d3"></a>
 ### MongoDB to D3 via EJS

-One of the biggest challenges I faced was getting the MongoDB data into D3.
+One of the first challenges I faced was getting the MongoDB data into D3.
 I originally had my D3 in a js file as a module and ran the module in a `GET` request.
 I couldn't get this to work because D3 wouldn't import correctly.
 I settled on putting the D3 function as a script in an EJS file.
 This allowed me to send the data from the `GET` request to the EJS file.

-This is what it ended up as in the index.js file in the routes folder:
+This is the basic form of the `GET` request I ended up with:

     app.get('/dashboard', (req, res) => {
       const id = req.user._id

-      Hiker.findById(id, '-log._id')
+      Hiker.findById(id)
       .then(result => {
         res.render('dashboard', { data: result.log })
       })